vircadia/vircadia-world-sdk-ts/README.md

 4. World Representation:
    - Uses glTF files for efficient loading and rendering of the game world.
    - Implements server-side culling for visibility checks to prevent cheating.

+5. Transient Data Handling:
+   - Manages real-time, non-persistent data such as audio/voice and text communication.
+   - Implements low-latency protocols for voice chat and instant messaging.
+   - Applies spatial audio techniques for immersive voice communication.
+   - Integrates with the Permissions Layer to control access to communication channels.

+6. Engine and Object Constraint Scripts:
+   - The Actions/Mutations Layer includes an Engine component for managing world objects.
+   - Objects can have associated Constraint Scripts that define their behavior and limitations.
+   - Scripts are executed in a try-catch block, isolating them from the main framework:
+     - If a script throws an error, the change is rejected.
+     - If a script runs successfully, it validates that the object performed a valid action.
+   - Example: A script might check an object's position and rotation, ensuring it's at 180 degrees instead of 270 degrees.
+   - This approach allows for flexible object behavior while maintaining system stability and integrity.
+   - Constraint Scripts can interact with the Engine to access and modify object properties safely.

 ### Challenges and Solutions